 The Lykian yolu is known as the ancient path in Turkey that has been used by merchants for many centuries, providing contact between far away countries and exchange of goods, spices, but also information.
 Nowadays, you can walk the Lycian way as a tourist, following the red and white sign which will lead you from Fethiye to Antalya.
+Although many people decide to hire a local guide to help them find the way, it is totally possible to hike the Lycian way self guided and in this post, I attempted to gather all the information you might need before you tie your trekking boots.

 Before you go, you have to:

 - Download the Maps.me app.
-Google maps doesn´t have much details in this area and if you are WiFi dependent as me, it might be tricky, on the other hand, with Maps.me you can download the map of the area and use it offline.
+Google maps don´t have many details in this area and if you are WiFi dependent as me, it might be tricky, on the other hand, with Maps.me you can download the map of the area and use it offline.
 It has a lot more information too and that is true not only in Turkey (for instance, it perfectly covers all the walking paths in Slovakia, my home country)(in case you ever wondered)(I love using brackets, don´t you?).

 - Pack enough food.
-November is off season already and although you can usually find a restaurant or a “pansiyon” open in the villages you pass through, most of the path leads you to the wild nature and it might be a problem to find a decent shop.
+November is off-season already and although you can usually find a restaurant or a “pansiyon” open in the villages you pass through, most of the path leads you to the wild nature and it might be a problem to find a decent shop.
 (Which means: get some rice, pasta, a small cooking pot and lots of tuna cans because you´ll be happy if you can find dry ekmek.)(Ekmek is bread in Turkish.)
 Veggies are a luxury.

 - Think of the equipment.
 Although the days are sunny, we oftentimes camped up in the mountains which means cold.
 Our tent is meant for summer so it has a very good ventilation (you don´t really appreciate that in the end of autumn, obviously) – we solved this problem by covering the top of it with our otherwise useless, albeit colorful, hammock.
 Maybe it looked funny, but it worked!
-Sleeping bag is a must.
+A sleeping bag is a must.
 If you have one of those emergency sleeping bags which refract the heat, pack it as well.
 Or an emergency blanket.
 I used to have one but it smelled dreadfully so I threw it away; during cold winter nights, I wish I hadn´t.
 Good trekking shoes are imperative.
 I once walked for a week in bad shoes.
 Don´t be a masochist, choose your boots carefully!

 - Bring a big (BIG) bottle.
 Unlike food, water is relatively easy to find even in the low season.
 There are fountains and wells and if you ask in a house, people will let you refill your bottle without any problem.
 It is drinkable as far as I know – I have been drinking this water since I am in Turkey and have no digesting problems so unless you are extremely sensitive, you are fine.
 If not, pack a water filter.
 (I have it but I don´t use it here.)
 They also sell bottles which already have the filter built in so that is another good option.